Kasey LynchDecember 11, 2024

 You can leverage your employee networks by asking coworkers if they have anyone in mind who’s ready for a career move that’s suitable for the role you’re filling.
 They have first-hand knowledge regarding company culture, after all.

-With the right tech to support an employee referrals program, it's easy for employees to refer their professional networks to open roles.
+With the right tech to support an employee referral program, it's easy for employees to refer their professional networks to open roles.
 A good tool will let employees link directly to open positions on your career site, and enable them to post to social media.

 With tracking capabilities, you can also keep everyone in the loop regarding hiring status — and recognize employees for their contribution to getting new talent in the door.